BRPersonal/learning-python/README.md

 #Open a terminal in project root directory and run this command
 #This will Create virtual environment.
 This will create  env directory
+#better way is to use python command itself to create virtual environment. see "Note on using PyCharm editor"
 $ virtualenv env

 #activate virtual environment
 $ source env/bin/activate

+#To deactivate a virtual environment
+(.venv) $ deactivate
+$

 You will get into env prompt.
 Now you are inside virtual environment Now after this, anything that you install is contained within this env